We have several service options available, depending on where you live.

 Yes.
 In fact, we offer Voice, which is optimized specifically for our network and includes unlimited local and long-distance calling in the U.S. and Canada.
 Learn more on the Voice page.

 Other VoIP services usually work fine with Viasat Internet, but you’ll likely see better results with Voice.
 Plus, with Voice, calls don’t count toward the data you use monthly.

 A certified professional technician installs equipment and activates the Viasat Internet service at your chosen location.
 The satellite mini-dish is about 30 inches wide x 28 inches high and can be easily mounted on a roof, outside wall or on a pole in the ground.
 A cable from the dish connects to the modem, which connects to your computer.
 Installations typically take 2-3 hours.
 Learn more about the installation process.

 No. Installation requires a trained technician to make sure that the dish is pointed at the satellite accurately and to verify that all connections are properly made.

 The Viasat dish is governed by the FCC Over-the-Air Reception Devices Rule.
 This means it has the same classification as other residential dishes —such as satellite television dishes — and can be mounted on your home.
 However, you should still check with your landlord or HOA for specific rules and covenants that may prevent or limit dish installations.

 Viasat is the company that brings you Viasat internet, as well as in-flight Wi-Fi on many major airlines.
 The company was founded in California in 1986, and its three founders are still involved with the business.
 Today, Viasat has more than 3,700 employees and is dedicated to bringing the best internet service to consumers living in all corners of the U.S.

 Yes.
 Click here to learn more.

 Viasat will replace defective equipment within the first 90 days of service.

 For an extra level of support for your service, Viasat offers EasyCare for a low monthly price.
-EasyCare covers all required service calls, annual dish relocation, and more.
+EasyCare includes all required service calls, annual dish relocation for a discounted price, and more.
 Sign up for EasyCare when you order Viasat, or anytime at your account.